-Stormwater and Water Quality
+Stormwater and Water Quality Elements:

-Overview of Stormwater Quality Improvement Opportunities: As detailed under the Preliminary Drainage Analysis provided with the application package, the Restoration Bay project will include a stormwater treatment system that will be designed to treat stormwater from approximately 180± acres of surrounding (offsite) residential areas.
-These stormwater flows have been entering into and through the subject property and into Boca Ciega Bay for decades in a largely untreated condition.
-The proposed system is intended to provide supplemental stormwater quality treatment and would complement previous stormwater projects undertaken by the County within Boca Ciega Millenium Park and the Oakhurst Drive drainage improvements.
+Overview of Stormwater Quality Improvement Opportunities: As detailed under the Preliminary Drainage Analysis provided with the PUD Zoning application package, the Restoration Bay project will include a stormwater treatment system that will be designed to help treat stormwater from approximately 180± acres of surrounding (off-site) residential areas.
+These off-site stormwater flows historically have been entering into and through the subject property (without formal easements in some instances) and then discharging into Boca Ciega Bay for decades in a largely untreated condition.
+The proposed system is intended to provide supplemental stormwater quality treatment and would complement previous public stormwater projects undertaken by the County within Boca Ciega Millenium Park and the Oakhurst Drive drainage improvements.
 The design elements for the water quality treatment system will emphasize a holistic approach to stormwater treatment and site planning and will incorporate features that maximize the water quality improvement benefits via a "treatment train" approach.
 The system will be designed to mimic natural processes and blend with the local landscape such that it will be both aesthetically pleasing and highly functional.

-Treatment of Offsite Stormwater: The proposed treatment train approach will integrate hydrodynamic separators / baffle boxes, localized rain gardens or bioswales, and will progress through a wet detention pond with deep pools and vegetated littoral zones as well as a potential up-filter system.
+Treatment of Off-site Stormwater: The proposed treatment train approach will integrate hydrodynamic separators / baffle boxes, localized rain gardens or bioswales, and will progress through a wet detention pond with deep pools and vegetated littoral zones as well as a potential up-filter system.
 This series of ponds, to be aligned along the northern and eastern perimeter of the site, will then discharge to a constructed surface conveyance feature which will incorporate cascades, shallow pools, and a vegetated filter marsh before entering a large sediment sump (which may also serve as a stormwater harvesting pond) before discharging to Boca Ciega Bay.
 The stormwater treatment ponds within the linear stormwater park will incorporate native wetland vegetation - consisting of emergent, submergent and floating aquatic species - in appropriate hydro-zones, as well as native shrubs and trees established on slopes and banks to provide additional habitat support and aesthetic value.

-The BMPs dedicated to the offsite flows will provide improved attenuation, treatment, and conveyance capacity compared to the currently existing onsite ditches and eutrophic ponds.
-The proposed BMPs will slow velocities, keep offsite flows separated from onsite flows, remove sediments and solids, moderate the temperature of the water discharged, and greatly reduce the nutrient and pollutant loads conveyed to Boca Ciega Bay and Millennium Park.
+The BMPs dedicated to the off-site flows will provide improved attenuation, treatment, and conveyance capacity compared to the currently existing onsite ditches and eutrophic ponds.
+The proposed BMPs will slow velocities, keep off-site flows separated from onsite flows, remove sediments and solids, moderate the temperature of the water discharged, and greatly reduce the nutrient and pollutant loads conveyed to Boca Ciega Bay and Millennium Park.
 Full quantification of the water quality benefits to be achieved will be dependent on final configuration and site constraints but is expected to greatly exceed the "net improvement" standard and be in closer conformance with modern ERP requirements.
+The engineering design and construction details will be provided in the site development plans and will be subject to review and approval by the County's Public Works Department.